Sal Abruscato

-Sal Abruscato (born July 18, 1970) is an American drummer, guitarist and singer, best known as the original drummer for Brooklyn metal bands Type O Negative and Life of Agony.
+Sal Abruscato (born July 18, 1970) is an American drummer, guitarist, singer, and songwriter, best known as the original drummer for Brooklyn metal bands Type O Negative and Life of Agony.

 He is currently the frontman for doom metal band A Pale Horse Named Death, with whom he has released four albums: And Hell Will Follow Me (2011), Lay My Soul to Waste (2013), When the World Becomes Undone (2019) and Infernum in Terra (2021).